elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr.i} There are no roses: only peppers stitching red tears together.
+- {:.pr.i} There are no roses: only peppers embroidering red tears.

 - {:.sp} The Chorus.